atulpat3l/eleventy-decap/src/content/posts/post-1.md

 ---
-title: hello post 1
+title: hello post
 date: 2024-08-31
 ---
-this is edited through cms
+this is edited through cms now